theautumn/panel_gen/README.md

 optional arguments:
   -h, --help   show this help message and exit
   -a lines     Maximum number of active lines.
-Default is 3 for the panel
-               switch.
-Other switches will depend on stuff.
   -d           Deterministic mode.
 Eliminate timing randomness so various
                functions of the switch can be tested at-will.
 Will ignore -a and -v options entirely.